nicholasmfraser/rdimensions/Readme.md

 ---
-output: rmarkdown::github_document
+output: github_document
 ---

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

 # rdimensions

-R client for interacting with [Dimensions](https://www.dimensions.ai/) Analytics API.
+R client for interacting with the [Dimensions](https://www.dimensions.ai/) Analytics API.

 # ------ This is a work in progress ------